 You can also get them to decorate a special photo frame for Dad out of items they collect.
 For example, a beach photo frame can be extra special if your children have designed it, picked up the shells and sand and glued these items onto the photo frame themselves.
 You can buy a standard wood frame at any craft shop as well as wood glue, varnish and any other essentials you need.

 Coffee mugs, magnets, pens – all of these things can be personalized for an extra special present for Dad.
 However, you can personalize just about anything these days.
 Think about a small gift that your hubby would really like.
 If he likes fishing, perhaps a new tackle box is in order.
 Once you have the item, ask the kids to help out by choosing photos and making a collage.
-Before you let them start with the gluing, however, plan out where the photos will go so that you only have to stick once.
-It might be a good idea to choose an item that is quite inexpensive, however, as the photos and glue can start to peel away and damage after a few months of use.
+Before you let them start with the glueing however, plan out where the photos will go so that you only have to stick once.
+It might be a good idea to choose an item that is quite inexpensive, as the photos and glue can start to peel away and damage after a few months of use.

-If you are looking for something a little special this year for Dad and want to think outside the traditional handmade card, then these three crafty projects will keep little hands occupied for several hours and provide Dad with the perfect gift that not only says “I Love You” in a unique and personal way.
+If you are looking for something a little special this year for Dad and want to think outside the traditional handmade card, then these three crafty projects will keep little hands occupied for several hours and provide Dad with the perfect gift that says “I Love You” in a unique and personal way.